chakan/batch-ftp-deploy/README.md

 ## Blog post and contact

-I wrote a blog post about it in Hungarian, that you can check out here: [Automatizáld az FTP-re másolást](https://blog.serpens.hu/automatizald-az-ftpre-masolast)
+I wrote a blog post about this in Hungarian, that you can check out here: [Automatizáld az FTP-re másolást](https://blog.serpens.hu/automatizald-az-ftpre-masolast)

 You can contact me on Twitter if you want.